Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: general properties

 for all orthogonal matrices $A\in\RR^{r\times r}$, $B\in\RR^{q\times q}$ as well as vectors $a\in\RR^r$, $b\in\RR^q$. \end{example}

-\newparagraph{Continuity and convergence} The optimal transport cost $\ot_c$ with lower semi-continuous base costs $c$ is again lower semi-continuous with respect to the weak convergence of measures.
+\paragraph{Continuity and convergence.} The optimal transport cost $\ot_c$ with lower semi-continuous base costs $c$ is again lower semi-continuous with respect to the weak convergence of measures.
 This property carries over to the transport dependency. \begin{proposition}{lower semi-continuity}{lower-semi-continuity} Let $X$ and $Y$ be Polish spaces and let $c$ be a cost function on $X\times Y$.
-Then $\td$ is lower semi-continuous with respect to weak convergence. \end{proposition} \begin{proof} Let $(\gamma_n)_{n\in\NN} \subset\PP(X\times Y)$ be a sequence of probability measures that weakly converges to $\gamma\in\CC(\mu, \nu)$ for $\mu\in\PP(X)$ and $\nu\in\PP(Y)$.
-By the continuous mapping theorem, the respective marginals $(\mu_n)_{n\in\NN}$ and $(\nu_n)_{n\in\NN}$ weakly converge to $\mu$ and $\nu$.
-According to \textcite[Theorem 2.8]{billingsley2013}, this implies weak convergence of the product measures $\mu_n\otimes\nu_n$ to $\mu\otimes\nu$.

-The result of the proposition now follows along the lines of the proof of the lower semi-continuity of the optimal transport cost (see for example \cite[Proposition 7.4]{santambrogio2015}, which requires only slight adaptations to make it work for sequences in both arguments of $\ot_c$). \end{proof}
+Then $\td$ is lower semi-continuous with respect to weak convergence. \end{proposition}

-To approach proper continuity of $\td$, we will need a stronger set of assumptions, since the optimal transport cost $\ot_c$ is in general not continuous under weak convergence, even for continuous costs $c$ (cf.\ \cite[Proposition 7.4]{santambrogio2015}).
-Indeed, we have to sharpen the notion of convergence $\gamma_n \to \gamma$ in $\PP(X\times Y)$.
-To this end, we equip the Polish space $X$ with a compatible metric $d_X$ that (completely) metrizes its topology.
+To show proper continuity of $\td$, we need stronger assumptions, since the optimal transport cost $\ot_c$ is in general not continuous under weak convergence (\cite[Proposition 7.4]{santambrogio2015}).
+To this end, we equip the Polish space $X$ with a compatible metric $d_X$ that completely metrizes its topology.
 For $p \ge 1$, we define the set of probability distributions with finite $p$-th moment by

 and we say that a sequence $(\mu_n)_{n\in\NN}$ in $\PPP{p}(X)$ converges $p$-weakly to $\mu\in\PPP{p}(X)$ if